 Applicants who are transferring from other accredited graduate schools or seminaries are required to have official academic transcripts sent directly to the director of graduate admissions from all schools previously attended.
 This is a condition for admission.
 Transfer credit evaluations are conducted during the admission process, although formal transfer of credit is not posted to the students academic record until after the admission process is complete.
 Students will be notified in writing concerning the results of a transfer credit evaluation.
 Transcripts from foreign institutions will be evaluated by an outside agency.
 The student will be responsible for following the procedure required by that agency.

-Grand Rapids Theological Seminary will accept a maximum of 50 percent of the selected degree program requirements through transfer credit, or through a combination of transfer credit and advanced standing, completed within the 10 years prior to matriculation at GRTS from the following types of schools:
+Grand Rapids Theological Seminary will accept a maximum of 50 percent of the selected degree program requirements through transfer credit, or through a combination of transfer credit and advanced standing, completed within 10 years prior to graduation at GRTS.

+Transfer of credits will be limited to the following types of schools:

 - 1. All regionally accredited institutions. - 2.
 All Association of Theological Schools (ATS) institutions. - 3.
-All Association for Biblical Higher Education (ABHE) institutions. - Non-accredited institutions, if those institutions supply to the director of graduate admissions three letters of acceptance from regional, ATS or ABHE accredited institutions. - 5.
+All Association for Biblical Higher Education (ABHE) institutions. - 4.
+Non-accredited institutions, if those institutions supply to the director of graduate admissions three letters of acceptance from regional, ATS or ABHE accredited institutions. - 5.
 Those non-accredited institutions due to the nature of their relationship with Cornerstone University.